jerahl/StoryForgeHub/README.md

-# Stephen's Codex — web app
+# Novel's Codex — web app

 A hosted PHP + MySQL version of your Codex (the same design as the `Stephen's Codex` template): the library of three books, each with Characters, Locations, Factions,